adhamwh/AutoCity/README.md

-# AutoCity - Theroy Of Computation.
+# AutoCity - Theory Of Computation.
 ## By: Adham Hijazi
 ### Quickstart Guide: